The Damned Dam, 2010

 In Lala Raščić’s project The Damned Dam the motif of the flood is embedded in the fictional narrative that is composed on the basis of field research and on specific locations and events in the Balkan region the artist undertook in spring/autumn 2010.
 The collected materials are processed as videos, paintings, audio recordings, a blog and performances that form the elements of this modular project.
 The narrative strategies that the artist employs in her work are, in this project informed by Bosnian traditions of oral literature.
 Based on the study of these traditional forms, the artist delivers a fantastical story set in the future that is intersected with socio-political connotations.

-The project The Damned Dam developed over a series of public presentations and exhibition-events centering around a discursive-performative programs that have taken place in Sarajevo, Belgrade and Banja Luka before being exhibited as an elaborate video installation and documentation exhibition in Zagreb, November 2010.
+The project The Damned Dam developed over a series of public presentations and exhibition-events centering around discursive and performative programs that have taken place in Sarajevo, Belgrade and Banja Luka before being exhibited as an elaborate video installation and documentation exhibition in Zagreb, November 2010.

 The process of research and development is mapped on the project’s blog: